 As an aerospace company, the Moon is especially magnificent to us, and we’re excited to celebrate such a momentous day in history.
 At the time of the Moon landing, governments were responsible for driving progress in space exploration.
 Now, commercial companies like Planet are leaders in innovation—engaging not just with Earth observation, but Moon observation as well.

 Even though Planet’s focus is imaging the Earth’s surface every day, we also have one of the largest archives of Moon images taken from satellites, having collected over three million Moon images since October 2016.

-Why does an Earth-observation company need images of the moon?
-Because photographing the moon provides our engineers with important information that allows our satellites to take better photos of the Earth.
-(Also, come on.
-It’s the moon.
-Why wouldn’t we want to take pictures of it?)
+Why does an Earth-observation company need images of the Moon?
+Because photographing the Moon provides our engineers with important information that allows our satellites to take better photos of the Earth.

 To make sure all of our satellites are in proper working order, we radiometrically calibrate them, meaning we compare the readings of each satellite and check their accuracy when collecting data and imagery.